Design by: Veere Grenney

 4. The Grandmillenial Influence

-The Grandmillenial Influence – as it turns out, millennials are playing a huge role in this antique revival.
+As it turns out, millennials are playing a huge role in this antique revival.
 With their desire to express themselves uniquely and rebel against cookie cutter interiors so aptly displayed on instagram, this generation is all about maximalism and timelessness.
 Craving a return to pretty and traditionally inspired interiors, millennials are incorporating chintz, patterned lamp shades, skirted tables, and YES, antiques!

 No matter the reasons for this renewed interest in antiques and traditional interiors, I am thrilled to be a part of it.
 We are seeing an increase in antique sales as well as a younger demographic shopping with us.
 One of our younger design clients commented after presenting her with a Living Room scheme, “Debbie, would my grandmother and mother approve of this?”
 While the past few years have been challenging, I am hopeful that they are leading us back to our roots and a simpler time.